 Share learning

-5.1 Funding to AHSNs
+5.1 Funding to AHSN’s

-East Midlands AHSN will receive £150,000 funding and West Midlands AHSN will receive £50,000 reflecting that East Midlands AHSN will procure programme management and PMO services operating across the whole region.

-Agreed funds to be received from West Midlands ADASS.

-Funding to both AHSNs will be made available at the commencement of the project and will be transferred upfront in single transactions.
+Funding arrangements will be underpinned via a separate Letter of Agreement which sits outside this document.

 5.2 AHSN Reporting points

-The AHSNs will provide the following reports and outputs;
+The AHSN’s will provide the following reports and outputs;

 Quarterly progress and assurance report to Midlands Regional Programme Leadership Group

 A report will be produced which will detail objectives informed by the LeDeR project and will summarise the intervention/action plan identifying early adoption sites.

 Dec 2021 – Produce learning from diagnostic phase report sharing any early learning from testing sites to inform annual LEDER report and commissioning cycles for 22/23

 May 2022 - Produce final report to share recommendations regarding proof of value and toolkit to inform implementation and options to scale informed by learning.